Revelation 14. A vision of the 144,000 in heaven, then three messages, then the harvest of the righteous and the winepress of God’s wrath.

 In summary, the first angel calls the whole world to repentance; the second pronounces judgement on modern civilisation; the third pronounces judgement on the Arabs who seek Israel’s destruction.

 Many in the last three and a half years will be killed because of their faith.
-But they should hold onto the promise that they will enter the Lord’s sabbath rest (Heb 4 provides a commentary).
+But they should hold onto the promise that they will enter the Lord’s sabbath rest (as explained in Heb 4).
 ‘The fire will test what sort of work each person has done’ (I Cor 3:13).
 Their work in the service of God will not have been in vain.

-To ‘bless’ in English can mean to pronounce God’s favour on a person, the opposite of curse, or for God to favour a person directly.
+To ‘bless’ in English can mean to pronounce God’s favour on a person (or speak well of God), the opposite of curse, or it can mean for God to favour a person directly.
 In Greek the words translated ‘blessed’ are distinct: eulogetos (blessed, or worthy of blessing) and makarios (blessed, with the consequence or promise of joy).
-The word here is makarios, as elsewhere in Revelation (eulogia in 5:12, 5:13 and 7:12).
+The word here is makarios, as elsewhere in Revelation (cf. eulogia in 5:12, 5:13 and 7:12).

 and wilt take thy people home;